hyunjongkimmath/trouver/README.md

 You may also have to manually install other libraries which are required by the `fast.ai` and/or `Hugging Face` libraries.

+We recommend installing [Obsidian.md](https://obsidian.md/) to view, edit, and modify mathematical notes created by or which interact with `trouver`.

+See `how_to.install_trouver` for more details on installation.

 # How to use

+See also `tutorial.walkthrough` to set up a basic `trouver` workflow.

 ## Parse LaTeX documents and split them into parts